Edgemont Union Free School District

 - For the 2020-21 school year, there are 3 public schools in Edgemont Union Free School District, serving 2,013 students.
 Edgemont Union Free School District has one of the highest concentrations of top ranked public schools in New York.

 - Public schools in Edgemont Union Free School District have an average math proficiency score of 84% (versus the New York public school average of 54%), and reading proficiency score of 83% (versus the 54% statewide average).
-This district's average testing ranking is in the 10/10, top 10% of public schools in New York.
+This district's average testing ranking is 10/10, which is in the top 10% of public schools in New York.

 - Minority enrollment is 50% of the student body (majority Asian), which is less than the New York public school average of 57% (majority Hispanic and Black).

 - The student:teacher ratio of 13:1 is equal to the New York public school average of 13:1.